 Meet the Director

-Tracie Killar, an Albany city and county resident for her entire life, is dedicated to children and families and is eager to bring her love of the community and her belief in the power of impacting food equality and food justice while impacting overall wellness, making friendships and having fun.
+Tracie Killar, an Albany city resident and 1981 graduate of Albany High School and 1986 graduate of the College of St. Rose in Albany, is dedicated to children and families and is eager to bring her love of the community and her belief in the power of impacting food equality and food justice while impacting overall wellness, making friendships and having fun.
 She has worked in the nonprofit world for her entire career, and founded and directed a program called New Day Art, located in the South End for many years.
 In 2015, Tracie was joined by a number of dedicated citizens to create the South End Children's Cafe Advisory Committee.
 The Committee's interest in opening a new program addressing food insecurity, food equality and food justice, academic achievement, overall wellness and belief in the power of family, friends and community is the driving force behind the South End Children's Cafe.

 Contact us to become a part of growth, inspiration, joy and wellness.We would love to hear from you!